lambdaisland/data-printers/README.md

 Types that are not native to Clojure however will throw a spanner in the works.
 They will print in a way that is noisy and opaque, and what is worse: this printed version is no longer valid EDN.
-It will file to be read back.
+It will fail to be read back.

 ``` clojure
 (deftype CustomType [x])